 Professor of Psychological Sciences

 Aage and Margareta Møller Distinguished Professor

-This growth has meant great opportunities for students, and Moore has worked to ensure that students profit from the research underway throughout the school.
+This growth and prestige have meant significant opportunities for students, and Moore has worked to ensure that they profit from research projects throughout the school.
 He believes BBS students benefit from a top-flight faculty that combines enthusiasm for research with a dedication to teaching.